stackforge/cloud-pydashie/README.rst

 Because of differences between allocation per region, and the need for a region list, each region is given it's own allocation data.
 We use this to know which regions to build clients for and aggregate data over, but in future might try and query a for a full region list and for allocation data from openstack itself.

+The nagios collection relies on a local ssh key for the given username, and access for that key on the given host.

 Widgets
 ############